 And I would make a wager that the number of gay people in the world well exceeds that number.
 If you hear anyone nowadays say that they don’t know any homosexuals, they must be really out of it or just in major denial.
 How could that be, when we are everywhere?
 Of course, they know some!
 They just probably don’t want to know that they do.
+That’s like saying that every gay person in the world has no family, friends or any social acquaintances whatsoever.
 You can’t possibly get away from us.
 And since we are not going away, those who don’t want us around?…well, that’s just tough!

 Did you ever stop to think about what the world would be like if there were no gays or if none had ever existed?
 It certainly would be devoid of many wonderful and beautiful things.
 I defy anyone to think back through the history of the world, at any specified period of time, and not encounter some significant contribution to our lives, especially to our cultural heritage, that a homosexual person was responsible for.
 I’m sure that everyone has a favorite author, artist, performer, athlete, teacher, inventor, innovator, some hero or role model, somebody in your life that you greatly admire and respect, that was or is gay, whether you may be aware of it or not.
 Let me cite some random examples of historical and current homosexual influence on our civilization.